 1. Geneva, Ohio

 The Midwest has a sweet side, and it tastes a lot like Riesling.
 The next time you’re passing through Ohio, grab a glass and stay awhile.
 Boasting 180 wineries throughout the state, Ohio is a hub of unique events for wine lovers.
 Round out your hike along the Grand River with a tasting at South River Winery or check out some classic cars as you sip some vino during Crusin’ da Vines Metal Muscle Nights.
+Geneva is located in Ashtabula County, which boasts the most wineries in the state.

 2. Santa Fe, New Mexico